 Caseta Model PD-6ANS-WH - Back Side

 The Lutron switch I used was the Caseta wireless on/off, Model PD-6ANS-WH.
 You can use it in either single-pole or three-way applications.
-There are no screws on the side of the switch for installation, just wires hanging out the back with a package of four wire-nuts included.
+There are no screws on the switch's side for installation, just wires hanging out the back with a package of four wire-nuts included.

 Caseta Model PD-6ANS-WH - Front Side